 And now you’ve found my blog.
 Welcome!

 *Quick summary: Fulham (who play in Craven Cottage and are called the Cottagers) and Queens Park Rangers are blood enemies; their stadiums are 3.1 miles apart in West London!
 At the time Fulham was in the Premier League and QPR a league below in The Championship.
 But Fulham was doing terribly and looked in trouble to get relegated for next year — in which case their ancient rivalry with the boys from Loftus Road will be back, twice a year.
 All of us in white hope that doesn’t happen!
-(UPDATE from 2017: It did.)
+(UPDATE from 2017: It did.
+UPDATE from 2018: Fulham are back up, QPR are still down, so my border buddy is probably bummed.)